WestDRI/visualizethis/content/data2.md

 output.PointData.append(inputs[0].PointData['sigma2'], 'sigma2')
 ```

-will let you create a new set of points that are mapped into the 3D space using *longitude*, *latitude*, and
+will let you create a new set of points that are mapped into the 3D space using their *longitude*, *latitude*, and
 *elevation*.
 To learn more about ParaView's Programmable Filter, watch
 {{<a "https://training.westdri.ca/tools/visualization/#programmable" "our January 2021 webinar">}}.